Getting your first real customer is a significant milestone for every entrepreneur.

 - Invest in content marketing: Create content such as blog posts, videos, and podcasts to build an audience and educate potential customers about your store.

 - Choose a Niche: Before you start an online business or launch an online store, it’s important to figure out your niche.
 Decide what products you want to sell and what type of customers you want to target.

 - Test Your Product: Before investing in inventory, it’s important to test the demand and popularity of the product you’re considering selling.
 This can be done with online surveys, focus groups, or by leveraging existing sales data.

-- Create an Online Store: Once you know what you’re going to sell, you need to create an online store.
-You can use a platform like Shopify or BigCommerce to set up your store quickly and easily.
+- Create an Online Store: Once you know what you’re going to sell, you need to figure out make a website to sell">how to make a website to sell.
+You can use a platform like Shopify to set up your store quickly and easily.

 - Market Your Store: After launching your online store, you need to focus on driving traffic and converting visitors into customers.
 Utilize all the marketing channels available, from email campaigns to social media, to get people to your store.